nicocodiaz/w5-discuss-questions-jordannholmes/README_Week6.md

-Core Scripts for Final Projects - Tr8 Plants using R-Programming
+Core Scripts for Final Project - Tr8 Plants using R-Programming

 In Shell, we will be using the following commands for the following purposes.